-Expiry of current term: December 10, 2019, or effective date of appointment of a successor director
+Expiry of current term: March 5, 2022, or effective date of appointment of a successor director

 Ms. Zordel is a lawyer with extensive experience in corporate finance, securities regulatory compliance and corporate governance.
-A partner in the Securities Group at Gardiner Roberts LLP, she is also a Commissioner of the Ontario Securities Commission, a Bencher of the Law Society of Ontario (LSO), a part-time adjudicator for the Law Society Tribunal, and a Board Member for the Lawyers' Professional Indemnity Company (LawPro) and the Condominium Authority of Ontario.
-Ms. Zordel is an audit committee member for the LSO and LawPro.
+A partner in the Securities Group at Gardiner Roberts LLP, she is also a Commissioner and Audit Committee member of the Ontario Securities Commission and Chair of the Condominium Authority of Ontario.
 Academically, she is the Co-Director and a Course Director for the Osgoode Part-time LL.M. program in securities law.
 Ms. Zordel has a Bachelor of Commerce from the University of Saskatchewan and a LL.B./J.D./LL.M.
 (Securities) from Osgoode Hall Law School.